 You may think that young children get plenty of natural exercise especially with how much energy they have- however recent studies suggests this might not be the case (Child Trends).
 Due to the vast variety of passive entertainment (television, video games, iPads, computers, etc.) available to young children, more and more are spending more time with passive entertainment than they are with physical activities.
-This has had a tremendous impact on the amount of activity children are participating in as well as their development and overall health.
+This has had a tremendous impact on the amount of activity children are participating in.
+Furthermore it impacts their development and overall health.

-- American Academy of Pediatrics recommends children 0-2 should avoid screen-media and children 2 years and older should watch no more than 1-2 hours of “quality programming” per day (Child Trends).
+- American Academy of Pediatrics recommends children 0-2 should avoid screen-media.
+Children 2 years and older should watch no more than 1-2 hours of “quality programming” per day (Child Trends).

 - AAP advises parents to not have televisions in their children’s bedrooms